-Receipt of Local Roads & Community Infrastructure Program (LRCIP) Grants totalling nearly \$1.5m, being 90% of Phase 1 funding of \$703k and 50% of Phase 2 funding totalling \$781k during the 2020-21 financial year.
+- Receipt of Local Roads & Community Infrastructure Program (LRCIP) Grants totalling nearly \$1.5m, being 90% of Phase 1 funding of \$703k and 50% of Phase 2 funding totalling \$781k during the 2020-21 financial year. - Council's result from Equity Accounted Council Businesses was a net gain of \$751k in comparison to a net gain of \$63k for the previous year.
+This movement largely relates to the Adelaide Hills Regional Waste Management Authority (AHRWMA) which in accordance with Auditor advice, accounted in 2020-21 for the full amount of a successful resolution of a legal claim defended in the Supreme Court in previous years.
+The Council's equity result is therefore improved in line with the Council's percentage equity share in AHRWMA.
+This result offsets Operating Losses incurred by AHRWMA due to defending the legal action in 2015-16, 2016-17 and 2017-18.

-- Council's result from Equity Accounted Council Businesses was a net gain of \$751k in comparison to a net gain of \$63k for the previous year.
-This movement largely relates to the Adelaide Hills Regional Waste Management Authority which in accordance with Auditor advice, accounted in 2020-21 for the full amount of a successful resolution of a legal claim defended in the Supreme Court in previous years. - The additional provisioning of remediation and post closure costs of \$320k relating to closed landfills within the Council area which offset the additional funding identified above.
+• The additional provisioning of remediation and post closure costs of \$320k relating to closed landfills within the Council area which partially offsets the income increases identified above.
 The amount provided in 2019-20 was \$442k.